Road to Emmaus appearance: In music

 The gospel was the prescribed reading for Easter Monday in Lutheran Leipzig at Bach's time.
 He composed several church cantatas for the occasion, including the chorale cantata Bleib bei uns, denn es will Abend werden, BWV 6, in 1725.

 Josef Rheinberger composed in 1855 a motet Abendlied on a verse from the gospel narration, "Bleib bei uns" (Bide with us).

 The American southern gospel music group The Emmaus Road Quartet takes their name from the Biblical account.
 They also recorded a song entitled "On The Road to Emmaus" in 2019, in which the lyrics espouse a desire to walk with a risen Jesus Christ and be taught the scriptures by him.

 Jungian perspective

 Carl Jung regarded the road to Emmaus appearance as a mythological example of the common dream theme of the magical traveling companion.

 Contemporary use

-Emmaus, Pennsylvania, a township in the Lehigh Valley region of the United States, draws its name from the Biblical references to Emmaus.
+Emmaus, Pennsylvania, a borough in the Lehigh Valley region of the United States, draws its name from the Biblical references to Emmaus.